Course details

 In addition, you will benefit from guest lectures, product demonstrations and venue visits.
 Recent guest speakers have included:

-- Liz Berry came and spoke to our students about her career journey, starting as one of the first ever ‘moving light’ technicians at Vari-Lite before becoming an operator, then a designer for some of the biggest acts in the world.
-She also came up with the signature lighting look for the TV programme Who Wants to Be a Millionaire?.
-Liz is now the Managing Director of Hologramica which recently designed and provided the technology for An Evening with Whitney: The Whitney Houston Hologram Concert Tour.
-Liz also shared some great stories of her years working for Robbie Williams
+- Liz Berry spoke to our students about her career journey, starting as one of the first ever ‘moving light’ technicians at Vari-Lite before becoming an operator, and then a designer for some of the biggest acts in the world.
+She also came up with the signature lighting look for the TV programme Who Wants to Be a Millionaire?
+Liz is now the Managing Director of Hologramica where she designs and produces “hologram” tours for legacy artists such as Whitney Houston

-In 2022, leading loudspeaker company Meyer Sound partnered with the University to deliver online masterclasses and an in-person training course for our Entertainment Engineering students.
+The University has a partnership with leading loudspeaker company Meyer Sound to deliver online masterclasses and an in-person training course for our Entertainment Engineering students.
 As a student at Derby you'll also have access to full-length seminars on topics such as acoustics, loudspeakers, audio networking, spatial sound and audio fundamentals.

 Many of our students also take on casual work with production and hire companies in the area, adding a new dimension to their real-world learning experiences.